cadicallegari/funny-texas/hashmap_memory_usage/README.md

-# Why python is cossuming all my memory?
+# Why python is consuming all my memory?

 I faced a memory consumption issue loading csv files to memory using dicts.